Indications for SYMTUZA:

 Discontinuation of emtricitabine- and/or tenofovir-containing products may be associated with severe acute exacerbations of hepatitis B. Closely monitor patients co-infected with HBV and HIV for several months after stopping treatment; if appropriate, anti-HBV therapy may be warranted (esp. in advanced liver disease or cirrhosis).
 Underlying chronic hepatitis, cirrhosis, or pre-treatment elevated transaminases: consider increased AST/ALT monitoring; interrupt or discontinue if evidence of new or worsening liver dysfunction occurs.
 Discontinue immediately if severe skin reactions develop.
-Monitor SCr (closely if increases >0.4mg/dL), CrCl, urine glucose, urine protein, and serum phosphorus (in chronic kidney disease) prior to and during therapy.
+Assess SCr, estimated CrCl, urine glucose, urine protein in all patients, and serum phosphorus (in chronic kidney disease) prior to or when initiating, and during therapy.
 Discontinue if significant renal dysfunction or Fanconi syndrome occurs.
 Suspend therapy if lactic acidosis or pronounced hepatotoxicity (eg, hepatomegaly, steatosis) occurs.
 Sulfonamide allergy.
 Diabetes (may need insulin or oral hypoglycemics dose adjusted).
 Hemophilia.
 Elderly.
 Pregnancy (use alternatives), nursing mothers: not recommended.

 HIV-1 protease inhibitor + CYP3A inhibitor + nucleoside analog reverse transcriptase inhibitors.